jalpp/Chesslise/README.md

   <img src="https://raw.githubusercontent.com/jalpp/DojoIcons/dd7365ea7d768fe17056d9b14ee6740c2bf4e261/oldIcons/Black%20Blue%20White%20Tactical%20eSports%20Discord%20Logo.png" alt="ChessLise" width=20% height=20% />
 </p>

-Chesslise is community driven open source Chess based Discord application, which allows users to play, learn, and watch chess on their discord server, install it on their Discord accounts to play chess in Group DMs/friend chat rooms.
-Chesslise is 3rd best chess Discord bot in Discord's offical App directory, being used in more than 1k servers.
+Chesslise is a community-driven open-source Chess-based Discord application, that allows users to play, learn, and watch chess on their Discord server, and install it on their Discord accounts to play chess in Group DMs/friend chat rooms.
+Chesslise is 3rd best chess Discord bot in Discord's official App directory, being used in more than 1k servers.

 # API